neondatabase/website/content/docs/introduction/usage-metrics.md

 - **Set a reasonable history window** &#8212; We recommend setting your history retention period to balance your data recovery needs and storage costs.
 Longer history means more data recovery options, but it consumes more storage.
 - **Use VACUUM FULL sparingly** &#8212; Because it locks tables and can temporarily increase storage costs, only run `VACUUM FULL` when there is a significant amount of space to be reclaimed and you're prepared for a temporary spike in storage consumption.
   \_ **Consider timing** &#8212; Running `VACUUM FULL` near the end of the month can help minimize the time that temporary storage spikes impact your bill, since charges are prorated.
-- **Manual VACUUM for autosuspend users** — If your project uses [autosuspend](/docs/guides/auto-suspend-guide#considerations), it’s safer to run manual `VACUUM` rather than rely on [autovacuum](https://www.postgresql.org/docs/current/routine-vacuuming.html#AUTOVACUUM) to avoid issues caused by losing statistics when the endpoint is suspended.
+- **Manual VACUUM for autosuspend users** — In Neon, [autovacuum](https://www.postgresql.org/docs/current/routine-vacuuming.html#AUTOVACUUM) is enabled by default.
+However, when your compute endpoint suspends due to inactivity, the database activity statistics that autovacuum relies on are lost.
+If your project uses [autosuspend](/docs/guides/auto-suspend-guide#considerations), it’s safer to run manual `VACUUM` operations regularly on frequently updated tables rather than relying on autovacuum.
+This helps avoid potential issues caused by the loss of statistics when your compute endpoint is suspended.

 </details>